cupofpython/catbot/Demo.md

 - Navigate to GitHub and open a PR then see the pipeline for building, testing, and scanning

+- See we built our images with a cloud builder, navigate to [cloud builds](https://app.docker.com/build/accounts/demonstrationorg/builds) to see.

 - *Note: On merge, we kick off the deployment to prod, but we won't show that here!*

-- Navigate back to diagram slide to close out.
+- :red_circle: NAVIGATE BACK TO SLIDES